Package 'inspectdf'

 • col_name, a character vector containing the column names in df1 and df2

 • hist_1, hist_2, a list column for histograms of each of df1 and df2.
-Where a column appears in both dataframe, the bins used for df1 are reused to calculate histograms for df2.
+Where a column appears in both data frames, the bins used for df1 are reused to calculate histograms for df2.

 • jsd, a numeric column containing the Jensen-Shannon divergence.
 This measures the difference in distribution of a pair of binned numeric features.
 Values near to 0 indicate agreement of the distributions, while 1 indicates disagreement.